calliope-project/euro-calliope/docs/customisation.md

 In euro-calliope, we model load shedding not as actual reduction of demand but as an unconstrained supply of electricity.
 This supply has high variable cost (see `tech-cost.yaml` parameter file) and no fixed cost.
 Due to its high cost, it will only be used when no other, less costly, option is available.

-Calliope provides a built-in mechanism that is similar: [`ensure-feasibility`](https://calliope.readthedocs.io/en/stable/user/building.html#allowing-for-unmet-demand).
+Calliope provides a built-in mechanism that is similar: [`ensure-feasibility`](https://calliope.readthedocs.io/en/v0.6.7/user/building.html#allowing-for-unmet-demand).
 The benefit of using the `load-shedding` override over Calliope's built-in mechanism is that it is more targeted towards modelling shedding of electrical load and provides more flexibility -- for example in terms of the cost of shed load.

 ## Configuration

-When you [build models on your own](./advanced.md) using euro-calliope's workflow, you can configure many more aspects in the build process.
+When you [build models on your own](./build.md) using euro-calliope's workflow, you can configure many more aspects in the build process.
 You can, for example, change the temporal and spatial scope of the data and model, change data sources, and change the way raw data is preprocessed.

 The configuration builds on Snakemake's configuration mechanism and consists of two parts: a default configuration `./config/default.yaml` and a schema declaring all configuration parameters `./config/schema.yaml`.
 To override configuration parameters, you can add another configuration file with just your updates or change parameter values on the command line when calling `snakemake`.
-For details on how the configuration mechanism works, please read [Snakemake's documention](https://snakemake.readthedocs.io/en/stable/snakefiles/configuration.html).
+For details on how the configuration mechanism works, please read [Snakemake's documention](https://snakemake.readthedocs.io/en/v6.1.1/snakefiles/configuration.html).

+!!! note
-**When you change configuration parameters, please consider this important caveat of Snakemake:** While Snakemake does understand that parameters have changed, it will not rerun rules with updated parameters by default (see also this [feature request](https://github.com/snakemake/snakemake/issues/976)).
+    When you change configuration parameters, please consider this important caveat of Snakemake: While Snakemake does understand that parameters have changed, it will not rerun rules with updated parameters by default (see also this [feature request](https://github.com/snakemake/snakemake/issues/976)).
 To ensure that your configuration parameters are used, you must manually rerun all rules that use the updated parameter.
 The easiest is to start the build process from scratch by running `snakemake clean`.

 ## Adaptation

-When you [build models on your own](./advanced.md) using euro-calliope's workflow, you can not only configure the workflow but adapt and extend it in any possible way.
+When you [build models on your own](./build.md) using euro-calliope's workflow, you can not only configure the workflow but adapt and extend it in any possible way.
 You can adapt the data pre-processing steps and the way model files are generated, but you can also extend the model by adding your own model files or overrides.
-Customising euro-calliope in this way requires a solid understanding of the workflow management system [Snakemake](https://snakemake.readthedocs.io/en/stable/index.html) that we use.
+Customising euro-calliope in this way requires a solid understanding of the workflow management system [Snakemake](https://snakemake.readthedocs.io/en/v6.1.1/index.html) that we use.

 Whenever we applied euro-calliope in our research we made use of this option.
 Below you will find a list of publications in which we applied euro-calliope models.
 These may serve as a starting point for you to understand the possibilities of the adaptable and extendable workflow.